If you have a thyroid problem then there’s also a good chance that you are taking other prescription medications.

 4 Ways That Prescription Medications Interfere with Thyroid Function

-There are 4 main categories in which prescription medications can interfere with thyroid hormone function.
+There are 4 main ways in which prescription medications can interfere with thyroid hormone function.

-And when I talk about thyroid hormone function what I really mean is how well your thyroid is working in your body.
+And when I talk about thyroid hormone function what I really mean is how well your thyroid is working.

 Category #1.
 Medications that Block T4 to T3 Conversion.